aa-mill/blog/source/_posts/angular.md

 ## Classical motivation

 The basic properties of rotations in quantum mechanics stem from the commutation relations obeyed by the angular momentum operators.
-Before unpacking this, we can get a sense of when and how rotations fail to commute by considering rotations in classical physics^[1].
+Before unpacking this, we can get a sense of when and how rotations fail to commute by considering rotations in classical physics.
 I'll say the connection between rotations and angular momentum shortly.

 Imagine a vector $\boldsymbol{V}$ in three dimensions with components $V\_{x}$, $V\_{y}$, and $V\_{z}$ in an orthogonal coordinate system: